5:15am PT by Etan Vlessing

 CTV earlier found ratings gold with American Idol, and aired a local Canadian Idol version.
 Borchetta launched the first of Big Machine’s five record labels, with Swift being among his first signees.

-On the TV side, Borchetta was a mentor for American Idol’s 14th season, and Big Machine served as the home to ABC’s Nashville soundtracks, part of the 50 million total albums and more than 100 million single downloads that the company has sold.
+On the TV side, Borchetta was a mentor for American Idol’s 14th and 15th seasons, and Big Machine served as the home to ABC’s Nashville soundtracks, part of the 50 million total albums and more than 100 million single downloads that the company has sold.

 Borchetta also executive produced the documentary Glen Campbell: I’ll Be Me, as well as its companion soundtrack.
 He signed on with CAA to broaden his involvement in film, TV and theater.

 Borchetta's tie-up with Bell Media follows former Universal Music Canada president and CEO Randy Lennox earlier this year being named to head up the Canadian media giant.